-- Click on the map to specify a starting point for the traverse.
+- Click the map to specify a starting point for the traverse.

 The starting point can snap to points or vertices for the layers configured in the Snapping Layers setting in the Parcel Drafter widget configuration window.

-- In the line template drop-down list, choose either the Boundary line or Connection line as the line type of your parcel traverse leg.
+- In the line template drop-down list, choose either Boundary or Connection as the line type of your parcel traverse leg.